 Are you stressed out with your credit card debt?
 So am I. Over usage of the credit cards plus inadequate savings can lead us to an undesirable debt crisis.
 Credit card transaction is a money-making industry and it’s expected to grow even more with the emergence of e-commerce.

 As illustrated in the video, we allow ourselves to think that we can buy now and pay later, yet we do not know how to properly manage our monthly expenditure.
 So, stop the spending and see if you can use that 100 dollars to pay your outstanding credit balance instead.

-In actual fact, you don’t need to have superb financial knowledge to manage your debt.
+You don’t need to have the superb financial knowledge to manage your debt.
 What you do need is the discipline to pay on time and prevent yourself from accumulating debt that could harm your credit score in the future.